Our State of The Art Laser Engraving Stands The Test of Time…No Bones About It!

 Deep engraving along with hardness of material is what makes an engraved pet id tag last.
 Silver Paw uses a very powerful state of the art fiber laser which actually vaporizes metal to engrave a surface.
 Our deep engraved lines are actually ruts that have been removed from the metal with a depth of .004 of an inch, well beyond what ordinary pet tags have to offer.
 The deep engraved lines are left with a blackened crust which is actually carbon that has risen to the surface of the metal due to the intense heat created during the laser process.
 The blackened lines are an added bonus feature enhancing readability.

-Many companies are currently using laser machines.
-A laser must be powerful enough to do any more than lightly etch a surface.
-Fiber lasers with high power have the capability.
-Any other laser type marking will wear quickly over time.
+Many companies are currently using laser machines but they are not powerful enough to do any more than lightly etch a surface and will wear quickly over time.

-We guarantee the engraving on our stainless steel tags for life.
-If you have a change of address or any problem whatsoever with your engraving, we will take the pet id tag back.
-We then regrind, polish, and engrave it all over again!
+We guarantee the engraving on our engraved pet id tags for life.
+If you have a change of address or any problem whatsoever with your engraving, we will take the pet id tag back, regrind, polish, and engrave it all over again!
 Try finding that service anywhere else… WE are 100% committed to our tags and our customers.

 Engraving Information Suggestions